kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 func constraint[Less|Greater]ThanOrEqualToAnchor(_:multiplier:constant:)
 ```

 When would you actually use a multiplier other than 1?
-Here's an idea: When you want to add a proportional constraint between the width or height of one view to the width or height of another view, like if you wanted a user's profile photo to always be one-fourth of the view's width.
+Here's an idea: When you want to add a proportional constraint between the width or height of one view to the width or height of another view, like if you wanted the width of user's profile photo to be one-quarter that of its superview.

 Effectively, the only anchors that are of type `NSLayoutDimension` are `heightAnchor` and `widthAnchor`.

 This means that you can't accidentally use a multiplier where it doesn't make sense, and since the multiplier-based methods don't exist with anything other than `widthAnchor` and `heightAnchor`, Xcode won't even suggest them to you.

-It gets better. `NSLayoutAnchor` has two additional subclasses which are `NSLayoutXAxisAnchor` and `NSLayoutYAxisAnchor` and these represent anchors in the horizontal and vertical directions.
+It gets better. `NSLayoutAnchor` has two additional subclasses — `NSLayoutXAxisAnchor` and `NSLayoutYAxisAnchor` — which represent anchors in the horizontal and vertical directions.
 For example, `bottomAnchor` is of type `NSLayoutYAxisAnchor` and `leadingAnchor` is of type `NSLayoutXAxisAnchor`.
 So all anchors are actually one of these three specific subclasses of `NSLayoutAnchor`.

 The `constraint[Equal|LessThanOrEqual|GreaterThanOrEqual]ToAnchor` family of methods are actually generic methods that, when called from an object of type, `NSLayoutXAxisAnchor`, will only take a parameter of type `NSLayoutXAxisAnchor` and when called from an object of type, `NSLayoutYAxisAnchor` will only take in a parameter of type `NSLayoutYAxisAnchor`.
 This can prevent you attempting to pin the top of one view to the leading edge of another, for example.

+TODO: Check this next bit with the GM.
+Fixing the interpretation of objC generics in Swift is just the kind of Swift change that they would slip into a tiny release without anybody noticing.

 Though this type checking hasn't yet made its way into Swift, it currently works with Objective-C:
 ![bordered width=99%](images/28-xAnchor-and-yAnchor-incompatibility_632x60.png)